NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Examine the file having the stereo convergence angles for each pair of images as produced by bundle adjustment (:numref:`ba_conv_angle`).
-Pick one or more pairs of images with a solid convergence angle (say 15-30 degrees, or for 4-10 degrees if no better luck).
+Pick one or more pairs of images with a solid convergence angle (say 15-30 degrees, or 4-10 degrees if no better luck).
 Ensure those pairs have a good number of matches, which is at least several dozens, and similar illumination.